 Following these, and instead of using photographs of people, especially the way in which I did and because drawing from life was terrifying, as life can be, all the circumstances naturally, forced me to look at and study humanity as it is.
-At the moment the male interests me.
-This might be on account of the larger male section of a pub, besides it helps objectively too.
+This might be on At the moment the male interests me. account of the larger male section of a pub, besides it helps objectively too.
 Included along with the other illustrations are or two of my work now and before.

-NO. 2.
 "Although the environment has been created in the name of satisfying human needs, the mechanisms of society are dehumanized, insensitive and hopelessly beyond the reach of individual man"